dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{compression-algos}}.
 Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-## Elliptic Curve Point Wire Formats
+## Elliptic Curve Point and Value Wire Formats

 This document requests IANA add a registry of wire formats that represent elliptic curve points.
 The table's initial headings and values can be found in {{ec-point-wire-formats}}.
 Adding a new EC point wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+This document also requests IANA add a registry of wire formats that represent elliptic curve values.
+The table's initial headings and values can be found in {{ec-value-wire-formats}}.
+Adding a new EC value wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## Changes to existing registries